cs-uob/COMSM0085/docs/syllabus.md

 The topics we will cover in this unit are:

   - *Basic system administration.* This includes POSIX, Linux, and the command line.
-Using Alpine linux, a minimalist system, you will learn everything from effective use of the command line (including scripting) to installing packages and setting up and securely connecting to virtual machines.
+Using Debian Linux, you will learn everything from effective use of the command line (including scripting) to installing packages and setting up and securely connecting to virtual machines.
   - *Version control with git.* This tool is standard enough in industry nowadays